ETC-A/etca-spec/etc-semantics/base/spec.md

 we have invalid size or operand-mode bits).
 The exceptions are if the first two opcode bits are 3 or the last operand bits are not 0.
 Opcodes 12-15 do not have reg-reg modes, and non-0 operand mode bits indicate something more complex than reg-reg.
+Additionally, opcodes 8 and 13 are reserved.

 ```k
     rule decode(BS:Bytes) => decodeBaseCRR(BS)